The Meaning Of

 There are several places in the gospels where "this is" does not mean two

-things are equal, but one resembles or symbolizes the other.
+things are equal, but one resembles the other.
+Likewise, a flag resembles a

 instituted the Last Supper, he said of the bread "this is my body"